metron-labs/secrets-manager-go/integrations/gcp/README.md

 ```
+# Configuration
-The storage will require GCP CredentialFileWithPath and KeyResourceName to encrypt the KSM Config by GCP Cloud Key Management.
+The NewGCPKeyVaultStorage requires the following parameters to encrypt the KSM configuration using GCP Cloud Key Management:

-Provide `CredentialsFileLocation` and `KeyResourceName` variables.
+* `ksm-config` : The file name along with its path for the KSM configuration.
+* `GCP CredentialFile` :  The file name along with its path for the GCP credential file.
+* `KeyResourceName` : The name of the key resource to be used for encryption/decryption.

-KeyResourceName must be like this `projects/PROJECT_ID/locations/LOCATION/keyRings/KEY_RING/cryptoKeys/KEY_NAME/cryptoKeyVersions/KEY_VERSION`
+KeyResourceName format must be `projects/PROJECT_ID/locations/LOCATION/keyRings/KEY_RING/cryptoKeys/KEY_NAME/cryptoKeyVersions/KEY_VERSION`

-For more information about URL see the GCP Cloud Key Management Documentation
+For more information about KeyResourceName see the GCP Cloud Key Management Documentation
 https://cloud.google.com/kms/docs/getting-resource-ids

 You're ready to use the KSM integration 👍